CCrocilla/ultimate-connect-four/README.md

     - #### This module provides various time-related functions.
 It has been used to set delayed time with the sleep() method.

 - #### Numpy  Module:
-    - #### This module provides multidimensional array object, as well as variations like matrices, which can be used for various math operations.
+    - #### This module provides multidimensional array objects, as well as variations like matrices, which can be used for various math operations.
 It has been used to manage the matrix created for the Connect 4.

 - #### Enum Module:
     - #### This module defines four enumeration classes that can be used to define unique sets of names and values.
 It has been used to define the genre (human or cpu player).